traclabs/dragoman_sandbox/dragoman_ground_example/README.md

   - Connects to YAMCS server via the dragoman_yamcs_ros_bridge
   - No simulation - purely for visualizing telemetry from YAMCS

+- **`launch/imetro_ground_vis.launch.py`** - Ground-side visualization for iMetro CLR robot with RViz
+  - Launches RViz for visualization
+  - Starts robot_state_publisher for TF transforms
+  - Connects to YAMCS server via the dragoman_yamcs_ros_bridge
+  - Includes joint state publisher to convert iMetro telemetry packets to joint states
+  - No simulation - purely for visualizing telemetry from YAMCS

 ### RViz Configuration

 - **`rviz/curiosity.rviz`** - RViz configuration for Curiosity rover visualization